 Your buyer's conveyancer electronically pays off the remaining balance of the purchase price to the seller's conveyancer.
 This is known as completion.

 Once the money is received by the seller's conveyancer, they will inform the estate agent that the keys to the property can be released.

-Enjoy your new home!
-If you have any queries on the day we are here to help you.
+If you have any queries on the day we will be there to help you.